 - Knowledgebase is very extensive

-- Email and chat support are ok – phone support is good
+- Email and chat support are ok – phone support exists and is fairly decent

-Their domain interface could be included in overall experience – but I broke it out because it is a bit different, and more specific…and more important than the overall experience.
-The domain (also known as DNS Manager) is where you’ll actually configure your domain name.
-A bad interface can lead to frustrating evening while an easy interface can mean a one-time easy setup…and a rare visit.
+Their domain management interface could be included in overall experience – but I broke it out because it is a bit different, and more specific…and more important than the overall experience.
+The domain interface (also known as DNS Manager) is where you’ll actually configure your domain name.
+A bad interface can lead to a frustrating experience while an easy interface can mean a one-time easy setup…and a rare visit.